seeq12/log-slowness/README.md

-This project intends to show an unexplained performance issue in a debug log scenario **on Windows**, apparently **only for SSD drives**.
-Spinning disks do not reproduce the problem.
+This project intends to show an unexplained performance issue in a debug log scenario **on Windows**.

 Logback's SizeBasedTriggeringPolicy combined with its RollingFileAppender will check the size of a file before each log file write operation and rollover the file if necessary.